Join Everybody Belongs, Inclusion BC’s annual conference and B.C.’s premier learning event on community inclusion and diversity.

-Please review the instructions and complete the application form to submit your proposal for a workshop.
-Thank you.
+Please review the following Call for Workshop Proposals instructions and complete the application form to submit your proposal by the closing date of Monday, January 15, 2024.

 Event Dates and Location